-Investments: Investments consist of U.S. government securities-based mutual funds and certificates of deposit.
+Investments: Investments consist of U.S. government securities-based mutual funds, certificates of deposit, and U.S. Treasury bills.
 Applicable Oklahoma Statutes authorize certain types of investments the Authority can utilize.
-As of June 30, 2020 and 2019, the Authority believes it is in compliance with these investment requirements.
+As of June 30, 2021 and 2020, the Authority believes it is in compliance with these investment requirements.

-Negotiable certificates of deposit with original maturities of greater than one year are stated at fair value with changes in fair value included in the statements of revenues, expenses, and changes in net position.
+Negotiable certificates of deposit and U.S. Treasury bills with original maturities of greater than one year are stated at fair value with changes in fair value included in the statements of revenues, expenses, and changes in net position.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Negotiable certificates of deposit with original maturities of less than one year are stated at amortized cost.
+Negotiable certificates of deposit and U.S. Treasury bills with original maturities of less than one year are stated at amortized cost.
 The U.S government securities-based mutual funds are stated at the net asset value (NAV) of the fund.